 There are many young women like Nasreen who shy away from visiting a doctor to consult for their sexual health.
 However, a simple test like the pap smear test could save them from dreaded diseases like cervical cancer.

 India has a population of 436.76 million women aged 15 years and older who are at a risk of developing cervical cancer, according to the National Health Portal.
 Cervical cancer is the most frequent of all the genital tract cancers in India.

 In cervical cancer, a malignant tumour develops in the lower-most part of the uterus (womb), it occurs when abnormal cells on the cervix grow out of control.
 The cervix is the lower part of the uterus that opens into the vagina.

 If you notice irregular periods, spotting between periods and abnormal vaginal bleeding after intercourse or post-menopause, immediately consult the doctor.
 Cervical cancer is difficult to diagnose in the pre-cancerous stage.
 However, a pap smear test can detect irregularities, even early stage abnormalities in the cervix.
-Therefore, it is advisable that all sexually active women should regularly conduct a pap smear test to rule out any irregularities.
+Therefore, it is advisable that all women should regularly conduct a pap smear test to rule out any irregularities.
 Bleeding after douching or post a pelvic examination are other symptoms of the disease.
-One could also experience vaginal discomfort or odourous discharge from the vagina, this discharge may contain some blood and may occur between periods or after menopause.
-Also, pain during sex, pain in the back, leg or pelvis, fatigue, weight loss, loss of appetite or a single swollen leg could be some of the symptoms.
+One could also experience vaginal discomfort or smelly discharge from the vagina, which may contain some blood and may occur between periods or after menopause.
+Also, pain in the back, leg or pelvis, fatigue, weight loss, loss of appetite or a single swollen leg could be some of the symptoms.